DJTommek/better-location/README.md

 ## Requirements
 - PHP webserver (written and tested with PHP 7.3)
 - Database server (written and tested with MySQL 8 and MariaDB 10)
 - Domain with SSL certificate (might be self-signed).
-Detailed requirements are described [here](https://core.telegram.org/bots/webhooks).
+Detailed requirements are described on [Telegram's webhook page](https://core.telegram.org/bots/webhooks).

 ## ⚠ Important note
 MapyCZ link with a Place ID or Panorama ID is currently **NOT** working properly without an additional NodeJS server.
 Read [this page](src/nodejs/README.md) for more info.